ewolff/crimson-assurance-demo/README.md

 the Docker images.
 For a detailed guide see
 [How to run](HOW-TO-RUN.md).

-https://crimson-portal.herokuapp.com/ is a running instance of the application that is deployed on Heroku.

 The Docker containers should run on `localhost`.
 Otherwise set the environment variable `CRIMSON_SERVER` to the host the containers run on.